 What goes on in your pet’s head

 No matter what disaster strikes or sweeps you off your feet, your four-legged friend is ever there to pick you up and get you back on your feet again.
-Surely something goes through their precious heads every time we are busy mourning the loss of our lover and perhaps not all of it is concern.
+Surely something goes through their precious heads every time we are busy mourning the loss of our lover and perhaps not all of it is a concern.
 While we often wonder what our furry babies would tell us if they could actually talk, here are some guesses as to what they might actually be thinking during the time.
-Here’s how your breakup affects your pet.
+Here’s how your breakup affects your pet:

-“Where is the other stinky human?”
+1.“Where is the other stinky human?”

 In case you were living in with your ex-partner and owned a pet of your own, it means that the pet is likely to have a close bonding with both of you.
+You might be thinking who gets the dog in a breakup and the poor dog is thinking why his life collapsed suddenly.
 Dogs do have huge abandonment issues and studies have shown that they do get depressed.

 They are very much acquainted with smells and that’s how they identify each human.
 Dogs are very much likely to miss that particular smell they are acquainted with.

 Dogs are very sensitive and absence of a person will make them anxious.
 The symptoms are that they will stop eating or avoid walking outdoors.